realcopacetic/skin.copacetic/README.md

 * __jurialmunkey__ for all the best-practice code examples and forum support.

 * __sualfred__ for plenty of inspiration and [script.embuary.helper](https://github.com/sualfred/script.embuary.helper), which provided some key functionality before the release of new Nexus features.

+### Changelog
+**1.0.2**
+- Fixed 2 msgstr formatting errors in language\resource.language.en_gb\strings.po
+- Fixed auto-update button on DialogAddonInfo.xml.
+Previously even though the label was updating between on/off, it wasn't actually changing the underlying status of the control.
+- Fixed label for audo-update button on DialogAddonInfo.xml adding a forward slash between the name and the value.

+**1.0.1**
+- Fix for fontset issue causing some users to have issues switching to the skin.
+Thanks to **beatmasterRS** for providing the fix.
+- Fix for a bug that caused folder names in gridview for containers with files to sometimes get stuck on the name of a previously focused listitem.

+**1.0.0**
+- Initial release.